-- 6. The purpose of this supplemental agreement is to add 14 amendments to existing one-hour window firm rights and 2 new one-hour window firm rights, currently running as contingent rights.
-There are also 7 existing firm rights DB Cargo wishes to relinquish as they are no longer running. - 7.
-The 2 contingent rights in this application have been in the timetable since December 2024 as time-limited contingent rights as part of Network Rails interim contingent rights policy.
+- 6. The purpose of this supplemental agreement is to add 1 amendment to an existing one-hour window firm right and 31 new one-hour window firm rights, currently running as contingent rights. - 7.
+The 31 contingent rights in this application have been in the timetable since December 2024 as time-limited contingent rights as part of Network Rails interim contingent rights policy.
+They were also running prior to that as Train Operator Variation Rights (TOVR).
 The existing firm rights to be amended have been in the timetable for at least two years. - 8.
 The rights are to commence on a firm basis upon the date that the supplemental agreement is entered into by the parties and will expire when the contract expires at Principal Change Date 2026. - 9.
-Since the original submission of this application, the two contingent rights have been withdrawn as they are no longer required.
+Since the original submission of this application, 10 contingent rights and the 1 amended firm right have been withdrawn.
+3 rights have been withdrawn as they are no longer required.
+The other 8 rights have been withdrawn as they are duplicates and remain in DB Cargo's 73rd section 22A Supplemental Agreement.
 We have assessed these amendments and are content they are consistent with ORR's amendments policy.